Annibale Maria di Francia: Anthonian Orphanages

 With the blessing of his Archbishop and the encouragement of John Bosco he began an evening school for boys, a day kindergarten for girls from five to eight years old.
-Then, the girl's orphanage got under way and, on November 4, 1883, the boys' orphanage.
-He placed them under the patronage of St. Anthony of Padua.
+Then, the girl's orphanage got under way and, on 4 November 1883, the boys' orphanage.
+He placed them under the patronage of Saint Anthony of Padua.
 Later on all his charitable institutions for poor children will be called "Anthonian Orphanages".
 He was concerned that in his institutions the children were provided not only with food and prepared for a job, but more importantly that they would receive a solid moral and religious education.
 After their elementary-grade instruction, the girls were involved in sewing, knitting, and home economics in general.
 He used to say: "We should love children with tender and fatherly love.
 This is the secret of secrets to gain them to God".

 Thirteen sisters were killed in the earthquake of 1908.
 Although the boys dormitory collapsed none of the orphans there or at the girls residence lost their lives.
 Additional orphanages were opened: including one in Bari for orphans of the 1910 cholera epidemic, and one in Altamura for orphans of the First World War.

-The monthly periodical entitled "God and Neighbor" was first published in 1908.
+The monthly periodical entitled God and Neighbor was first published in 1908.
 Having a modest format and a circulation that rose to more than half a million, it spread throughout the five continents.
-"God and Neighbor," the organ of all the Anthonian orphanages lasted until 1942.
+God and Neighbor, the organ of all the Anthonian orphanages lasted until 1942.